Amw298/cs1666_organization/teams/Roguelike.md

 ## Game Description

-Top-Down Roguelike shooter with Top-down 8-directional movement.
+Top-Down Roguelike shooter with 8-directional movement.
 The player will be a slime that can absorb enemy abilities and will navigate through a procedurally generated maze to get to a boss.
 There will be 3 levels of the dungeon, each level getting larger and more difficult.

 ## Advanced Topic Description